Regular Dental Checkup

 A dental checkup provides us with the opportunity to examine your oral health and monitor any changes that have occurred since your last visit.
 At Hamilton Family Dentistry, a regular dental checkup includes a variety of services, all of which are critical for your oral health.

-Occasionally during your visits, we will use digital X-rays to obtain a detailed view of your oral structure and detect any conditions that may be hidden beneath the surface, such as internal decay, periodontitis, jawbone deterioration, cysts, and oral cancer.
-We conduct these examinations efficiently, so any discomfort is minimized, and we share the images with you if necessary.
+- X-rays, if needed.
+Occasionally we use digital X-rays to obtain a detailed view of your teeth and their health to detect any conditions that may be hidden beneath the surface, such as internal decay, periodontitis, jawbone deterioration, cysts, and oral cancer.
+We work to ensure any discomfort is minimized during this part of your visit,.

 Care for Your Teeth